-Since the 1930s, the works of Laurel and Hardy have been released in numerous theatrical reissues, television revivals, 8-mm and 16-mm home movies, feature-film compilations, and home videos.
+It was played over the opening credits of their films and has become as emblematic of the duo as their bowler hats.
+Since the 1930s, the works of Laurel and Hardy have been released in numerous theatrical reissues, television revivals, 8-mm and 16-mm home movies, feature-film compilations and home videos.

-The official Laurel and Hardy appreciation society is known as The Sons of the Desert which was named after a fictitious fraternal society featured in the Laurel and Hardy film of the same name.
+In 2005, they were voted the seventh-greatest comedy act of all time by a UK poll of fellow comedians.
+The official Laurel and Hardy appreciation society is known as The Sons of the Desert.
+This was named after a fictitious fraternal society featured in the Laurel and Hardy film of the same name.
 (Wikipedia)